 - After the first proof, turn the dough out onto a lightly floured surface and flatten it to knock out the air.
-Transfer the dough onto the second parchment paper and shape it into a rectangle.
+Transfer the dough onto the second (larger) parchment paper and shape it into a rectangle.
 Fold the other half of the parchment paper over the dough, forming a 7 x 10 inch case.
-Use a rolling pin to roll out the dough to fit the 7 x 10 inch square.
-(It doesn’t have to fill the 7 x 10 inch square perfectly, just as closely as possible).
+Use a rolling pin to roll out the dough to fit the 7 x 10 inch rectangle.
+(It doesn’t have to fill the 7 x 10 inch rectangle perfectly, just as closely as possible).

 - Cover the parchment paper encased dough well in plastic wrap, and place it in a quarter sheet pan.
 Freeze for at least a few hours, or overnight.

 - Slice the cold butter into thin slices.140 g butter (10 tbsp)

-- Arrange them on the 1st parchment paper, within the 5 x 6.5 inch marked rectangle (see picture in the post).
+- Arrange them on the 1st parchment paper (the smaller one), within the 5 x 6.5 inch marked rectangle (see picture in the post).
 Fold the parchment paper over to enclose the butter.

 - Using a rolling pin, firmly hit the butter to make it more pliable.
 Then, using the rolling pin, roll out/spread the butter inside the parchment paper.

 - Make sure to roll the butter out into the corners, but also keep the butter evenly thick.

 - Transfer this butter block into the fridge until completely hardened (or overnight).